jonneymendoza/SkyTest/README.md

 I have also provided a simple UI to demo the output using android jetpack compose, a new way of implementing the UI in android.

-Please use Android studio 4.2 carnal 15 of you wish to run the project in your machine
+Please use Android studio 4.2 Canary 15 of you wish to run the project in your machine